-Although Petitioner does not dispute that he was convicted of conspiring to defraud the United States through the payment of illegal kickbacks in exchange for referrals to Goodwill, he nevertheless stresses that his actions did not harm any patients or negatively impact the Medicare or Medicaid programs.
+Although Petitioner does not dispute that she was convicted of conspiring to defraud the United States through the payment of illegal kickbacks in exchange for referrals to Goodwill, she nevertheless stresses that her actions did not harm any patients or negatively impact the Medicare or Medicaid programs.
 Moreover, Petitioner asserts that no fraud was involved.
-RFH at 1-3.
+RFH at 2; P. Br. at 2-4.
+In her affidavit, Petitioner asserts that the District Court judge who sentenced her in the criminal case "concluded that none of [her] conduct was fraudulent, that there was no loss to Medicare or Medicaid, with any referrals for home health services being based on sound medical judgment, and that there was no harm to patients."
+Pet.
+Aff. ¶ 27.

-Petitioner's statements appear to be more an attempt to explain his criminal conduct rather than an attack on his conviction.
-However, even if Petitioner was suggesting that the illegality of his actions should be minimized, I would consider such an argument to constitute an impermissible collateral attack on his conviction.
-Under the regulations, Petitioner is explicitly prohibited from re-litigating his criminal offense before me.
+Petitioner's statements appear to be more an attempt to explain her criminal conduct rather than an attack on her conviction.
+However, even if Petitioner was suggesting that the illegality of her actions should be minimized, I would consider such an argument to constitute an impermissible collateral attack on her conviction.
+Under the regulations, Petitioner is explicitly prohibited from re-litigating her criminal offense before me.
 42 C.F.R. § 1001.2007(d); see also Travers v.
 Shalala, 20 F.3d 993, 998 (9th Cir.
 1994); Anderson, 311 F. Supp.
 2d at 1128.

-Moreover, the fact that Petitioner did not commit any fraud through his kickback activity is irrelevant to my analysis.
+Moreover, the fact that Petitioner did not commit any fraud through her kickback activity is irrelevant to my analysis.
 There is nothing in the statutory language of 42 U.S.C. § 1320a-7(a)(1) that requires that an individual or entity be convicted of a criminal offense involving fraud.
-All that is required for a criminal offense to be program-related is for there to be a nexus between the offense of which one is convicted and the delivery of an item or service under Medicare or a state health care program.
+All that is required for a criminal offense to be program-related is that there is a nexus between the offense of which one is convicted and the delivery of an item or service under Medicare or a state health care program.
 I have concluded that a nexus exists in this case between Petitioner's criminal conduct and the Medicare program.